 2 Take the Family to the BeachCarolina BeachSee on map

 You’ll want to leave plenty of time for playing on the beach and savoring the ocean views.
-Rent a surrey bike that accommodates up to eight people, walk the 700-foot scenic pier as well as enjoying your picturesque beach cottage or oceanfront condo.
+Rent a surrey bike that accommodates up to eight people, walk the 700-foot scenic pier, and enjoy your picturesque beach cottage or oceanfront condo.
 Pro tip: Enroll the kids in Spring Break Surf Camp.
 They’ll come back with stories and Instagram-worthy photos, and you’ll get to sit back and bask in the sun.
-In nearby Kure Beach, the North Carolina Aquarium at Fort Fisher also deserves a visit for its interactive experiences and free daily programs that include feedings, diver talks and meet-and-greets with reptiles.
+In nearby Kure Beach, the North Carolina Aquarium at Fort Fisher also deserves a visit for its interactive experiences and free daily programs that include feedings, diver talks, and meet-and-greets with reptiles.

 3 An Escape for Two

 3 An Escape for TwoHighlandsSee on map

 The neighboring mountain towns of Highlands and Cashiers will deliver the perfect settings for your intimate vacation.
 Think romantic waterfall hikes, heavenly spa treatments and cozy retreats that beg for ample time snuggling indoors.
 Splurge and stay in Half-Mile Farm’s luxurious cabin rooms or suites, or go for the B&B experience at Colonial Pines Inn Bed and Breakfast.

-For dinners, you’ll find five highly rated fine-dining experiences in Highlands, including Madison’s, Ristorante Paoletti and On the Verandah.
+For dinners, you’ll find multiple highly rated fine-dining experiences in Highlands, including Madison’s, Ristorante Paoletti and On the Verandah.
 Or wow your honey with a picnic dinner with supplies from Mountain Fresh Grocery & Wine Market while you watch the sunset from the appropriately named Sunset Rock or Whiteside Mountain Trail.
 Of course, a trip to this area wouldn’t be complete without pictures of the two of you at Dry Falls and Bridal Veil Falls.
 Add in some activities at Lake Glenville – home to three waterfalls that tumble into the lake – and your romantic getaway is officially planned.

 4 Good Times, Good Friends